 Supportive and Palliative Care

-Supportive and palliative care is devoted to providing expert medical, emotional and spiritual care to people with serious life-limiting illness.
-It provides unique support and long-term treatment to people living with chronic or complex illness, managing symptoms to increase comfort, improve quality of life and reduce stress.
-Conditions can include cancer, advanced heart disease, chronic obstructive pulmonary disease (COPD), organ failure, stroke, Alzheimer’s Disease and others.
+Supportive and palliative care is devoted to providing expert medical, emotional and spiritual care to people with a serious life-limiting illness.
+It provides unique support and long-term treatment to people living with chronic or complex illnesses, managing symptoms to increase comfort, improve quality of life and reduce stress.
+Conditions can include cancer, advanced heart disease, chronic obstructive pulmonary disease (COPD), organ failure, stroke, Alzheimer’s Disease, and others.

 With palliative and supportive care, we: